Mushroom-Collecting.com

 Preparation King boletes are excellent sautéed, fried or even microwaved.
 The flesh is crunchy with a somewhat nutty flavor.
 They occasionally have a slight bitter edge.
 For the pan you may wish to remove the pore layer on older specimens but for drying it is fine to leave them on.
 Boletus edulis is truly great dried and reconstituted.
 Drying concentrates the flavor and ameliorates any slight bitterness.
 When powdered, they impart strong flavor that is great for soup, gravy, meat loaf, pasta sauce etc. Don't use too much.
 I learned the hard way by putting a layer on some chicken and baking it.
 Dang!
 Way too strong!

 Comments Early finds of Boletus edulis will often be quite buggy.
-Check the bottom of the stem for worm holes.
+Check the bottom of the stem for holes made by the maggots of fungus gnats.
 Once cold weather sets in this becomes less of a problem.
 Often they come up most strongly around the time of frost.
 Frost or near frost conditions reduce infestation problems greatly.
 Sometimes kings can be gargantuan.
 In 1999 I found one with a 14 inch cap that was over 4 inches thick.
 The stem was close to 4 inches thick as well .
 It weighed over two pounds.

 In Summer and early Fall you may find Tylopilus felleus, the bitter bolete.
 It is usually tan or reddish tan with a similar colored stem and fairly prominent reticulation.
 The pores often have a pinkish tinge.
 It is very similar to B. edulis in appearance but has a truly unpalatable level of bitterness.
 Early in the season it is best to taste a very small bit of flesh from your finds.
 You will spit out T. felleus immediately.
 I have been fooled.
 Yuck.